ME495-EmbeddedSystems/hw3group-HockeyBot/hockeybot/README.md

 10. Git clone `git@github.com:ME495-EmbeddedSystems/hw3group-HockeyBot.git` into the /src directory of the customer workspace.
 This file will install the ros dependencies required to run this project.

+11. Additionally, users will need to install [Ubuntu install](https://docs.opencv.org/4.5.4/d2/de6/tutorial_py_setup_in_ubuntu.html) by using `sudo apt-get install python3-opencv`
+All code for this package was developed and test in Python 3

 ## **Hardware Requirements**
 This project requires the following hardware components:
 * RealSense Camera: realsense-ros can be installed with `apt install ros-humble-realsense2-camera`